drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step3 Generate Appearance & Anatomy.md

 	/let key=outputIsList {{pipe}}|

 	/setvar key=logicBasedInstruction {{noop}}|
-	/setvar key=x 9|

 	/ife (( characterArchetype == 'Human') or ( characterArchetype == 'Android')) {:
-		/incvar x|
 		/ife ( logicBasedInstruction != '') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-Do not include tails, wings, hooves, digitigrade legs, animalistic limbs, or non-human anatomy.
+		/addvar key=logicBasedInstruction "- Do not include tails, wings, hooves, digitigrade legs, animalistic limbs, or non-human anatomy.
 Use human structure only."|
-		/incvar x|

 		/ife ( logicBasedInstruction != '') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-Describe only human anatomical structure — posture should be upright and bipedal, with no tails or animalistic features.
+		/addvar key=logicBasedInstruction "- Describe only human anatomical structure — posture should be upright and bipedal, with no tails or animalistic features.
 Focus on general proportions and center of gravity if relevant."|

 	:}|
 	/elseif (( characterArchetype != 'Human') and ( characterArchetype != 'Android') and (appearanceFeatures != 'None')) {:
-		/incvar x|

 		/ife ( logicBasedInstruction != '') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-If '{{getvar::appearanceFeatures}}' includes non-human traits (e.g., tail, claws, digitigrade stance), describe how they affect posture, balance, or silhouette."|
+		/addvar key=logicBasedInstruction "- If '{{getvar::appearanceFeatures}}' includes non-human traits (e.g., tail, claws, digitigrade stance), describe how they affect posture, balance, or silhouette."|
-		/incvar x|

 		/ife ( logicBasedInstruction != '') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-Incorporate any relevant non-human traits (e.g., tails, hooves, digitigrade legs) from '{{getvar::appearanceFeatures}}' into descriptions of balance, movement, or posture."|
+		/addvar key=logicBasedInstruction "- Incorporate any relevant non-human traits (e.g., tails, hooves, digitigrade legs) from '{{getvar::appearanceFeatures}}' into descriptions of balance, movement, or posture."|
 	:}|
 	/elseif (( characterArchetype != 'Human') and ( characterArchetype != 'Android') and (appearanceFeatures == 'None')) {:
-		/incvar x|

 		/ife ( logicBasedInstruction != '') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-Use a species-appropriate body structure, but do not describe any extra non-human features unless clearly implied by species type."|
+		/addvar key=logicBasedInstruction "- Use a species-appropriate body structure, but do not describe any extra non-human features unless clearly implied by species type."|
-		/incvar x|

 		/ife ( logicBasedInstruction != '') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-Do not invent tails, claws, wings, or non-human limbs unless strongly implied by species type.
+		/addvar key=logicBasedInstruction "- Do not invent tails, claws, wings, or non-human limbs unless strongly implied by species type.
 Focus on body shape, stance, or balance based on general archetype alone."|
 	:}|
-	/flushvar x|

 	/ife ((inputIsList== 'Yes') or (outputIsList == 'Yes')) {:
 		/setvar as=array key={{var::variableName}} []|